tute/fulfill-to-do-app/README.md

 * I need every client operation done using JavaScript, reloading the page is not an option.
 * You need to be able to pass credentials to both the webpage and the API.
-* As complementary to the last item, one should be able to create users in the system via an interface, probably a signup/register screen.

 ## Done: